francois-rozet/math0462-1/README.md

 ## Languages

-This project has been developed using [Julia](https://julialang.org/).
+This project has been developed using [Julia 1.5](https://julialang.org/).

 ## Authors